dahak-metagenomics/dahak/docs/quickstart.md

 ### Assembly

-We will run two assembler workflows using the two assemblers implemented in Dahak, SPAdes and Megahit.
+We will run two assembler workflows using the two assemblers implemented in Dahak: SPAdes and Megahit.

 Before you begin, make sure you have everything listed on the [Installing](installing.md) page available on your command line.